plioi/plioi.github.io/_posts/2013-10-05-autofixie.md

 {% gist 6846456 %}

 As we saw last week, the inherited Parameters(&#8230;) method wants you to provide a method that takes in a MethodInfo and returns an IEnumerable<object[]>, since in general it needs to support any number of calls to a given test method.
-For today&#8217;s AutoFixture convention, though, we really just want to call each parameterized test **once**, and we want parameters to be based simply on the parameter types.
+For today's AutoFixture convention, though, we really just want to call each parameterized test **once**, and we want parameters to be based simply on the parameter types.
 Therefore, this convention includes a convenience overload for Parameters(&#8230;) which accepts a Func<Type, object>.
 This overload finds a single value for each parameter, based on its type, and returns a single-item array to provoke a single call to each test method.
-If it proves useful in general, I&#8217;ll promote this overload to be accessible from any convention.
+If it proves useful in general, I'll promote this overload to be accessible from any convention.

 Running the tests again, we see that each test is successfully passed values generated by AutoFixture: